-In terms of functional segregation and diversity, on the one hand, the AD group shows significantly lower within-community connection strength and community strength under different values of k than the NC group Fig. 6, implying reduced functional segregation of the brain functional network of the AD patients.
-Several previous studies have also reported declined functional segregation by using different measures, such as intra-modular connection loss (de Haan et al., 2012) and lower clustering coefficient (Supekar et al., 2008; Brier et al., 2014).
+In terms of functional segregation and diversity, on the one hand, the AD group shows significantly lower withincommunity connection strength and community strength under different values of k than the NC group (Fig. 6), implying reduced functional segregation of the brain functional network of the AD patients.
+Several previous have reported declined studies also functional segregation by using different measures, such as intramodular connection loss (de Haan et al., 2012) and lower clustering coefficient (Supekar et al., 2008; Brier et al., 2014).
 On the other hand, we found that the functional diversity remarkably reduces in nodes spreading over the frontal, parietal, occipital, temporal, basal ganglia and limbic regions of the AD group, as shown in Fig. 7.
-Similar abnormality has also been observed in non-overlapping community structures, indicated by reduced functional integration (Liu et al., 2013; Dai and He, 2014).
+Similar abnormality has also been observed in nonoverlapping community structures, indicated by reduced functional integration (Liu et al., 2013; Dai and He, 2014).
 Clinically, the most obvious features of AD patients are the decline in memory and execution.
 Among them, memory depends on the information flow within certain specific brain regions.
 Namely, it is related to the functional segregation ability.
-The execution ability depends on the information integration among all brain regions, which is associated with the function integration are reduced in the AD group, which indicates that our approaches are effective for measuring the difference between the NC group and the AD group.
+The execution ability depends on the information integration among all brain regions, which is associated with the function integration ability of the entire brain.
+This is in line with our finding that the functional segregation and integration are reduced in the AD group, which indicates that our approaches are effective for measuring the difference between the NC group and the AD group.